GoogleCloudPlatform/community/tutorials/pci-tokenizer/index.md

 data in a manner consistent with the PCI Data Security Standard (DSS).
 This code is applicable to SAQ A-EP and SAQ D type merchants of any compliance level.

-**Warning: Please confirm that your environment and installation are PCI-DSS-compliant before processing actual credit card data.
-Google cannot guarantee PCI DSS compliance of customer applications.**
+Warning: Confirm that your environment and installation are PCI-DSS-compliant before processing actual credit card data.
+Google cannot guarantee PCI DSS compliance of customer applications.

 For more information on PCI DSS compliance on Google CLoud, see [PCI Data Security Standard compliance](https://cloud.google.com/solutions/pci-dss-compliance-in-gcp).